 4. Carpenter Ants

-Of the various ant types in our region, the carpenter ant is one of the most troublesome.
+Of the various ant types in Virginia, the carpenter ant is one of the most troublesome.
 Though it does not feed on wood (like a termite), it can cause damage by boring into the wood to make room for its nest.

 Carpenter Ants are among the largest ants in the United States and easily seen, except they do like to hide out.
 Sometimes the first sign of carpenter ant activity is damage, such as sawdust.
 They are typically black in color but some species may be red, orange or a combination of these colors.